Why I don't make resolutions

-That’s the Priska (TM pending) method of living your dreams.
-It’s NOT the default way of swimming through life.
-It’s not the common way of doing life.
+That's my method of living my dreams.
+It's NOT the default way of swimming through life.
+It's not the common way of doing life.
 But a world-changing life has to be different and uncommon.

 If you're a Jesus-following believer, you were purposed to fight the norm, dream big, accomplish much, and change the world!
 You were designed to light a bright path, a better way.

 For all of my avid reader friends, here's a book that I love to read in January as I think about my annual goals.
 You can click on the book cover below to purchase it.
 Enjoy!